 Campbell is the author of six books, including the recently published 1995: The Year the Future Began

-Campbell's other books include, most recently, Getting It Wrong: Ten of the Greatest Misreported Stories in American Journalism
+Campbell's other books include Getting It Wrong: Ten of the Greatest Misreported Stories in American Journalism

 (2010).
-The book is a winner of the national Society of Professional Journalists' Sigma Delta Chi award for research about journalism
+The book won the national Society of Professional Journalists' Sigma Delta Chi award for research about journalism

 Campbell has taught 18 different courses at AU, including "Myths of the Media," "Censorship and Media," "Decisive Moments in Communication," "The American 1990s," and "Foreign Policy and the Press."